OWASP/owasp.github.io/pages/supporters/benefits.md

 ---

-### Your logo on OWASP.org website

-Updated!
-Platinum members can submit logos up to
+### Packages available to all

+Our new Corporate Membership packages are available to anyone, with price points for everyone.

+### Corporate Member Logo

+Our new Corporate Membership logos can be used on your website and marketing to demonstrate your support for OWASP.

 ### Rotation Priority

-New!
-Platinum, Gold, and Silver members will be shown on the owasp.org website in priority (20% more likely to be shown than Silver), boosted (around 10% more likely to be shown than Silver), and Silver (standard rate).

-### OWASP Corporate Supporter Logo for your website
+Our new Corporate Membership program implements improved rotation for Platinum and Gold members, whilst still providing a great deal of exposure for Silver members.
+Platinum members will receive a 20% boost over a silver member, Gold 10% more likely to be shown than Silver, and our Silver members will share the residual rotation.
+OWASP.org website traffic has grown dramatically since 2019, with more than 4 million monthly page views, so our Silver members receive more views than in 2019, despite lower ratio.

+### Your logo on OWASP.org

+Corporate Members can get their logo and a descriptive blurb on the OWASP.org website, which appear on our [supporters page](/supporters/list), as well as randomly at the bottom of every page on owasp.org.

+- Platinum Large size
+- Gold Medium size
+- Silver Standard size

+We will work with you to obtain a transparent icon of 300px X 90px at 72dpi.
+Our website automatically sizes your icon per the Corporate Membership level.

 ### Social Media Recognition

+We will share your Corporate Membership regularly with our 300k+ followers:

+- Platinum 4/month
+- Gold 2/month
+- Silver 1/month

+This is an improvement over our previous Corporate Sponsorship program.

 ### News article upon signing

+We will work with our Platinum and Gold Corporate Members to publish a short news article for the OWASP.org news content about your organization becoming an OWASP Corporate Member.
+We encourage you to turn the copy into a press release or put it in your marketing.

 ### OWASP Trademark License

-If you offer a product or service that uses OWASP's trademarks, such as a training course about the OWASP Top 10, or a product that markets adherance to say the OWASP Mobile Application Security Verification Standard, you can now obtain a license through Corporate Membership (normally a $1500 USD per service).
-Platinum Corporate Members are permitted to use our trademarks for an unlimited number of services or products, Gold can use it for up to 5 services or products, and Silver for a
+If you offer a product or service that uses OWASP's trademarks, such as a training course about the OWASP Top 10, or a product that markets compliance with the OWASP Mobile Application Security Verification Standard, you can now obtain an OWASP trademark license through Corporate Membership (normally a $1500 USD per service).
+Platinum Corporate Members are permitted to use our trademarks for an unlimited number of services or products, Gold can use it for up to 5 services or products, and Silver for a single product or service.

-Events are not included in this trademark license.
+Events (other than instructor led training classes) are not included in this trademark license.
 If you are interested in running an OWASP themed conference, please contact our [Events team](mailto:events@owasp.com) for more details.

 ### Corporate Sponsorship of participating projects or chapters